-- Purpose: To increase awareness/knowledge of the Delta Gamma Foundation. - Responsibilities: Help plan/present Foundation awareness/educational program called "Anchors Away" held during Recruitment Preparation Week, help make members aware of the scholarships and fellowships and respective application deadlines available through the Foundation; provide members with opportunities for philanthropic work in the community related to Service for Sight; and recognize individuals who contribute to the community through Service for Sight.
+Purpose: To increase awareness/knowledge of the Delta Gamma Foundation.

+- Help plan/present Foundation awareness/educational program called "Let's Talk Philanthropy" during Recruitment Preparation Week. - Promote awareness of scholarships and fellowships and respective application deadlines available through the Foundation. - Provide members with opportunities for philanthropic work in the community related to Service for Sight and organize chapter service opportunities.

-- Look for opportunities to provide service to the local community and organize chapter service opportunities. - Create a community contact list and act as liaisons to these organizations to plan service opportunities. - Bring awareness to the chapter, campus and community about the Delta Gamma Foundation.
+- Recognize individuals who contribute to the community through Service for Sight. - Create a community contact list and act as liaisons to these organizations to plan service opportunities. - Bring awareness to the chapter, campus and community about the Delta Gamma Foundation.

-- Service Opportunities - o Look for opportunities to provide service to the local community. - Work with the partnerships sub-committee to plan service events with local organizations. - o Organize service opportunities each term for members to gain service hours. - Foundation Focus - o Track members service hours and complete Do Good Hours Anchorbase task by the given due dates.
+- Service Opportunities - o Look for opportunities to provide service to the local community. - Work with the partnerships sub-committee to plan service events with local organizations. - o Organize service opportunities each term for members to gain service hours. - Foundation Focus - Track members service hours and complete Log Do Good Hours Anchorbase task by the given due dates.
 (Prior to Installation completion of service hours is highly encouraged but a set amount will not be required.
-After Installation, members will be held accountable for completing the required amount of study hours outlined in the BLSR) - Partnerships - o Create a community contact list for future Foundation teams to use. - Reach out to local organizations that also work with the visually impaired community. - o Act as liaisons to these organizations and work with them to plan service opportunities throughout the academic year. - Awareness - o Plan awareness events/tabling to spread awareness of the Foundation to the campus community. - o Educate the chapter about the Foundation scholarships, fellowship and loans offered to Delta Gamma members.
+After Installation, members will be held accountable for completing the required amount of study hours outlined in the BLSR)